gramaziokohler/radii_docs/docs/tutorial/Quick_Guide/Setup/8_install_server.rst

 *********************************

-This page should and could explain the process of setting up a RADii channel locally
+The server is set up as a docer image.